 Federal Emergency Management Agency (FEMA) and Florida Division of Emergency Management (FDEM)

-Grants to Florida state, local, and tribal government agencies for improvement projects that reduce the risk of flood damage to qualifying structures.
-This program supports cost-effective flood retrofit projects on buildings that are substantially damaged by flooding or insured through the National Flood Insurance Program (NFIP).
+Grants to Florida state, local, and tribal government agencies for improvement projects to reduce the risk of flood damage to qualifying structures.
+Funding is intended to help communities eliminate or reduce the risk of repetitive damage from floods to buildings and structures that are insurable under the National Flood Insurance Program (NFIP).

 The activities above, although eligible, must also meet the following minimum criteria in order to be considered for funding:

 The maximum federal share for FMA planning subapplications is as follows:

 - $200,000 for community flood mitigation advance assistance, such as project scoping

 - $10 million for community flood mitigation projects

 - $50,000 for Technical Assistance for states/territories who were awarded FMA grant program funds totaling at least $1 million in FY 2018.

 - $100,000 per applicant for mitigation planning with a maximum of $50,000 for state plans and $25,000 for local plans.